19 Totally Awesome Things to do in Whistler in Summer!

 Although it’s not the cheapest tour in Whistler, it’s certainly an exciting one and one I recommend if you can afford it.

 You can book your Whistler scenic flight in advance and save the worry of it booking out!

 |Location:||On the Sea to Sky Highway between Whistler |

 |Price:||FREE to hike but costs $13 pp per night to camp|

 |Rating:||5/5 – Such an awesome hike but getting to the |

 lake isn’t a walk in the park and requires some

 Garibaldi Lake is one of the most beautiful alpine lakes in Canada.
 But despite its natural beauty, it remains rather unvisited compared to other lakes in Canada.
 The reason?

-It’s a grueling 9km hike to the lake that gains over 900m in elevation.
+It’s the grueling 5.6 miles (9km) hike to the lake and 2,950 feet (900 m) gain in elevation that keeps people away.
 This is enough to turn most away, but for those willing to tackle the tough incline, the reward at the top is worth every sore muscle!